thorin29/timelimit-server/Readme.md

         - this only works for upgrading; if you intend to eventually downgrade, make a backup first (you should make backups in all cases before an upgrade)
 - PORT
   - the port at which the server should listen
+  - default value: 8080
 - NODE_ENV
   - should be set to ``production`` in production
   - when using ``development``, then mails are not sent; instead they are written to a html file which is opened
 - GOOGLE_PLAY_PUBLIC_KEY
   - key for validating purchases
-  - purchases using google play don't work without it
+  - purchases using google play don't work without it/ when it is not set
 - MAIL_SENDER
   - sender (for the from-field) for sent mails
 - MAIL_TRANSPORT